nicky-nym/nicky-nym.github.io/index.md

 New cities create value, and demand.
   * [TODO: examples]

+> In Africa "we should be building 40 million new homes or 160 Atlantas every year. ...
+> Africa has 54 countries.
+Altogether they do not build 1 million homes a year.
+> The gap is the opportunity.
+40 million modest homes require an investment of
+> more than $1 trillion every year.
+The multiplier effects would add $10 trillion
+> to annual GDP.
+That is 5 times current GDP.
+Closing Africa’s housing gap can
+> generate 5 times current GDP!"
+>
+> &mdash; Paul Musembwa, CEO of Warp Developments

 ## <a name="work-better"></a>(5) We can make cities that work far better